 North Crawford plans to purchase additional propane-fueled bus in the near future.

-About Blue Bird Corporation: Blue Bird (Nasdaq: BLBD) is the leading independent designer and manufacturer of school buses, with more than 550,000 buses sold since its formation in 1927 and approximately 180,000 buses in operation today.
+Blue Bird (NASDAQ: BLBD) is the leading independent designer and manufacturer of school buses, with more than 550,000 buses sold since its formation in 1927 and approximately 180,000 buses in operation today.
 Blue Bird’s longevity and reputation in the school bus industry have made it an iconic American brand.
 Blue Bird distinguishes itself from its principal competitors by its singular focus on the design, engineering, manufacture and sale of school buses and related parts.
 As the only manufacturer of chassis and body production specifically designed for school bus applications, Blue Bird is recognized as an industry leader for school bus innovation, safety, product quality/reliability/durability, operating costs and drivability.
-In addition, Blue Bird is the market leader in alternative fuel applications with its propane-powered, electric and compressed natural gas-powered school buses.
+In addition, Blue Bird is the market leader in alternative fuel applications, with its propane-powered, electric and compressed natural gas-powered school buses.
 Blue Bird manufactures school buses at two facilities in Fort Valley, Georgia.
-Its Micro Bird joint venture operates a manufacturing facility in Drummondville, Quebec, Canada.
-Service and after-market parts are distributed from Blue Bird’s parts distribution center located in Delaware, Ohio.
-For more information on Blue Bird’s complete line of buses, visit www.blue-bird.com.
+Its Micro Bird joint venture operates a manufacturing facility in Drummondville, Que.
+Canada.
+Service and after-market parts are distributed from Blue Bird’s parts distribution center in Delaware, Ohio.
+For more information on Blue Bird’s complete line of buses, visit www.blue-bird.com

-About ROUSH CleanTech: ROUSH CleanTech, an industry leader of alternative fuel vehicle technology, is a division of ROUSH Enterprises based in Livonia, Michigan.
-ROUSH CleanTech designs, engineers, manufactures and installs propane autogas fuel system technology for medium-duty Ford commercial vehicles, and Type A and Type C Blue Bird school buses, and compressed natural gas fuel systems for Type C Blue Bird school buses.
+ROUSH CleanTech, an industry leader of alternative fuel vehicle technology, is a division of ROUSH Enterprises based in Livonia, Mich.
+ROUSH CleanTech designs, engineers, manufactures and installs propane autogas fuel system technology for medium-duty Ford commercial vehicles, and Type A and Type C Blue Bird school buses, as well as compressed natural gas fuel systems for Type C Blue Bird school buses.
 As a Ford QVM-certified alternative fuel vehicle manufacturer, ROUSH CleanTech delivers economical, clean and domestically produced fueling options for fleets across North America.
-Learn more at ROUSHcleantech.com or by calling 800.59.ROUSH.
+Learn more at ROUSHcleantech.com or by calling 800-59-ROUSH.